paguasmar/paguasmar.github.io/case-studies/scaled-ml-infra.md

 To address the manual bottlenecks and trust issues, I designed and implemented a complete CI/CD pipeline in just one week, tailored for a solo developer while enabling scalability to 3+ models.
 It ensures compliance with business rules.
 Here's how it works in three key phases:

 ### 1. Automation
-Core Pipeline Stages:
+Core CI/CD Pipeline Stages:

 - **Tests (Unit & Integration)**: Automated pytest runs for code functionality and input/output checks, catching errors early.
-- **Build & Train**: Packages the model code and automates training/registration in Snowflake's Model Registry.
+- **Build & Train**: Packages the model code and automates training/registration in a Model Registry.
 - **Validation**: Runs business rules like, failing the pipeline if thresholds aren't met - eliminating manual business rules validations work.
 See Appendix A for YAML snippet.
 - **Deploy**: Deploys to dev environment only if all prior stages pass.

-Release Pipeline Stages:
-- **Approve to Deploy**: Manual approval gate to ensure only vetted models reach production.
+The Release Pipeline requires manual approval gate to ensure only vetted models reach production.
+Stages:
-- **Build & Train**: Packages the model code and automates training/registration with proper versioning (explained in section 3).
+- **Build & Train**: Packages the model code and automates training/registration with proper versioning (explained in Section 3).
 - **Validation**.
 - **Deploy**: Deploys to prod environment only if all prior stages pass.